syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/backstage.md

 {% previewsample "page.domainurl/code-snippet/ribbon/separator-cs1" %}

-## Configure footer items
+## Adding footer items

-You can use the `isFooter` property in the `items` collection to add the backstage menu footer items.
+You can use the `isFooter` property in the `items` collection to add the backstage view footer items.
 By default, the value is false.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}